nhpc/generator-mean-seed/docs/generators/overview.md

 	1. `Gruntfile.js` (jshint for linting whatever files you want to lint)
 	2. `app/index.js` for calling your generator (search for `core-default` or an existing generator and update/add yours accordingly)
 3. Add documentation for your new generator to the `docs/generators` folder - either in [modules.md](modules.md) if it's a non-Core specific module or in the appropriate `core-*.md` file.
+	1. Add your new generator to the list of generators on the main/root [README.md](../../README.md) file
+	2. Update any associated `docs` folders / documentation (i.e. in the core generators) for how and when to use your generator (i.e. for 'common actions' sections of readme/documentation files)